gamers-coin/gamecredits/doc/README.md

-Bitmark 0.9.4 BETA
+Gamecredits 0.9.4 BETA
 =====================

-Copyright (c) 2009-2015 Bitmark Developers
+Copyright (c) 2009-2015 Gamecredits Developers

 Setup
 ---------------------
-[Bitmark Core](http://bitmark.org/en/download) is the original Bitmark client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitmark transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Gamecredits Core](http://gamecredits.org/en/download) is the original Gamecredits client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Gamecredits transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](bootstrap.md).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitmark on your native platform.
+The following are some helpful notes on how to run Gamecredits on your native platform.

 ### Unix